LakshitAgarwal/DwellDuo/readme.md

 ## Special Thanks

-We extend our heartfelt gratitude to Dr. Umesh Gupta, SMIEEE, whose invaluable support and guidance have been instrumental in bringing DwellDuo from concept to reality.
+We extend our heartfelt gratitude to Dr. Umesh Gupta, whose invaluable support and guidance have been instrumental in bringing DwellDuo from concept to reality.

-## Contributing

-We welcome contributions from the community to enhance DwellDuo and make it even better!
-If you have ideas for improvement or would like to report an issue, please feel free to [open an issue](https://github.com/DwellDuo/DwellDuo/issues) or [submit a pull request](https://github.com/DwellDuo/DwellDuo/pulls).

 ## Stay Connected